Practice Dimension and Scope

 We routinely represent clients before key federal enforcement agencies, including the Department of Justice (DOJ), the Securities and Exchange Commission (SEC), Federal Trade Commission (FTC), Commodity Futures Trading Commission (CFTC), Internal Revenue Service (IRS), and Financial Industry Regulatory Authority (FINRA).
 Our attorneys have also represented clients in conjunction with investigations led by various state attorneys general.

-Throughout its existence, WSGR has maintained a robust transactional practice.
-That factor, combined with today's heightened level of regulatory scrutiny, has given the firm's attorneys the opportunity to amass particular expertise in the following areas:
+Throughout its existence, WSGR has had a sustained, robust transactional practice.
+That factor, combined with the heightened level of regulatory scrutiny, has given the firm's attorneys the opportunity to amass particular expertise in the following areas:

 Financial and Accounting Fraud Investigations